michaelkolesidis/emoji-minesweeper/README.md

 | Intermediate |   16x16    |  40   |  ~15.63%   |
 |       Expert |   30x16    |  99   |  ~20.63%   |

 You can use the level buttons 1️⃣2️⃣3️⃣*️⃣ to switch between levels.
 You can also use the *keyboard keys 1, 2, 3, and 4*.
+Intermediate, expert, and custom levels are desktop-only, as mobile screens are too small to play comfortably.

 If you click the *️⃣ button, the custom level modal will appear.